ostmodern/python-code-test-2020/README.md

 Your task is to build a JSON-based REST API for your frontend developers to consume.
 You have built a list of user stories with your colleagues, but you get to decide how to design the API.
-Remember that the frontend developers will need some documentation of your API to understand how to use it.

 We do not need you to implement users or authentication, to reduce the amount of time this exercise will take to complete.